 If someone on your team is at least three meetings ahead of other teammates, their availability will be turned off until other team members catch up.

 When optimizing a round robin event for equal distribution:

 No team member can be more than three meetings ahead.

-If a team member is more than three meetings ahead, that team member cannot be booked until other teammates are scheduled.
+If a team member is three meetings ahead, that team member cannot be booked until other teammates are scheduled.

 Example: If Jim has 3 meetings and Karen has 0 meetings, Calendly will remove Jim's availability until Karen has 1 meeting.
 Now Jim's available time slots will again show on the booking page.
 If Jim is scheduled again and the relative count returns to +3 (4 to 1), Jim's availability will again be removed.

-Calendly compares meeting counts only for the period of time that all current hosts are on the event type together.
+Calendly compares meeting counts for the period of time that all current hosts are on the event type together.
 This means that if a team member is added or deleted from an equal distribution event, the algorithm will treat the team member as if no meetings have been booked with them.
 If you have an event type where hosts are regularly being added or removed, this might cause inconsistencies with distribution.